thekeenant/bus/README.md

 A light-weight event bus library for Dart implementing the pub-sub pattern.

+**Note:** Bus does not currently function when compiled to javascript, as it depends on the Dart mirrors library which is not yet complete.

 ![diagram](http://i.imgur.com/gBnIdO5.png)

 Send a message to the bus and let the bus distribute the message to various handlers which are subscribed to that type of